zzzprojects/docs/dynamic-linq.net/pages/getting-started/basic/query-operators.md

 }
 ```

-Note that in both cases you need to sort the queryable, else you get an Exception.
+Note that in both cases you need to sort the queryable, else you will get an Exception.

 [Try it online](https://dotnetfiddle.net/b464OO)